Cover Note by the Board of the European Scout Foundation

 In a specific template available on Fluxx, you need to provide a description of what happened and what was the results/ success of your project, supported with photos, videos and testimonials from the participants and the activities.
 Additionally you need to provide expenses breakdown and payment details.

-General questions about the European Scout Foundation grants can be sent to
+General questions about the European Scout Foundation grants can be sent to this e-mail

 We wish you full success with your project!